Xamarin Vs Cordova: The comparison you’ve been looking for!

 - Once you create the app, it will work seamlessly with every platform

 - Only basic frameworks are available

-- Performance of apps is relatively low, as original codes of a web app are launched through the web browser
+- The performance of apps is relatively low, as the original codes of a web app are launched through the web browser

 - UI varies with the quality of provided Web View

 Which one is the Best?

 The answer to this question depends largely on the particular requirements of the mobile app developer.
 Overall, Xamarin is a powerful and comprehensive platform for an ideal debugging and tooling experiences.
 Yet there is a downside, as new mobile app developers will have to undergo a steep learning process.
 Besides learning the C# and Xamarin toolchain, the developers should also have reasonable knowledge about the iOS and Android platforms.